-It there’s one thing Americans take seriously, it’s there pumpkins.
+It there’s one thing Americans take seriously, it’s their pumpkins.
 Sure, there’s the recent influx of pumpkin flavored foodstuffs, infecting everything from Whey Protein shakes to Pringles cans.
 But even before Starbucks first introduced the dreaded PSL in the early-Aughts, a source of pride in small town America was growing the biggest, baddest pumpkin on the block, and lording it over your neighbors until Thanksgiving.

 Well, sorry America, but your pumpkin dominance has finally come to an end—and you can blame Europe.